Optimal Transport-based Conformal Prediction: Introduction

 The main idea of CP is to convert a set of \textit{non-conformity scores} into reliable uncertainty sets using \textit{ quantiles}.
 Non-conformity scores are empirical measurements of how unusual a prediction is.
 For example, in regression, the score can be defined as $| \hat{y} - y|$, where $\hat{y} \in \R$ is the model's prediction and $y \in \R$ the true response \citep{lei2018distribution}.
 These scores are central to the CP framework as they encapsulate the uncertainty stemming from both the model and the data, directly influencing the size and shape of the resulting prediction sets.
 Therefore, the quality of the prediction sets hinges on the relevance of the chosen non-conformity score: while a poorly designed score may still achieve the required coverage guarantee, it often leads to overly conservative or inefficient prediction sets, failing to capture the complex patterns of the underlying data distribution \citep{IntroCP}.

 Most CP approaches rely on \textit{scalar} non-conformity scores \citep[\textit{e.g.},][]{IntroCP,romano2020classification,cauchois2021knowing,sesia2021conformal,lei2018distribution}.
 Although conceptually simple, such one-dimensional representations can be too restrictive or poorly suited in applications that require multivariate prediction sets.
 To circumvent this, recently-proposed CP methods seek to incorporate correlations despite the use of scalar scores, by leveraging techniques such as copulas \citep{messoudi2021copula} or ellipsoids \citep{johnstone2021conformal,messoudi2022ellipsoidal,henderson2024adaptive}.
 Nevertheless, these approaches either lack finite-sample coverage guarantees or impose restrictive modeling assumptions that prescribe the shape of the prediction region. \citet{feldman2023calibrated} recently proposed a CP method able to construct more adaptive prediction regions with non-convex shapes, establishing a connection with multivariate quantiles.
-However, their method cannot be directly applied to a black-box model, thus fails to meet one of the key desiderata of standard CP.
+However, their method (as conformalized quantile regression, \citealp{romano2019conformalized}) requires intervening in the way the predictor is trained and, therefore, cannot be directly applied to a black-box model.